If the doctors, nurses, and staff of Hurley Medical Center are the backbone of the hospital, Hurley’s volunteers are the heart.

 - Free flu shots and Hepatitis B vaccines (for volunteers in high-risk areas)

 All volunteers are required to attend an orientation program.
-Volunteers working in clinical areas are required to have an annual tuberculosis test.
-Hurley volunteers must be 18 years of age, except those participating in the Student Volunteer and Health Career Volunteer Programs.
+Prior to working, volunteers need an up-to-date TB (tuberculosis) test on file.
+Individuals must be at least 16 years of age, except those participating in the Student Volunteer and Health Career Volunteer Programs.

 Hurley Medical Center offers three programs where you can volunteer your time and talents